TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

            KEY request (request_id)
    );

-The corresponding configuration might look like this for example:
+The corresponding configuration might look like this for the example class :code:`\T3docs\Examples\Controller`:

 .. code-block:: php